 - Energy and environment curriculum.

 - Community outreach.

-For information or to volunteer to serve on this committee, call the Energy Manager at 703-228-7731 or complete the advisory council application form.
+For information or to volunteer to serve on this committee, call the Energy Manager at 703-228-7731.

 The Superintendent's Advisory Committee on Technology is appointed by and reports to the Superintendent of the Arlington Public Schools.
 Parents, community members and representatives from the Student and Staff Technology Advisory Committees provide guidance to the school system in the areas of instructional and administrative use of technology.
 More specifically the committee: